LDELZ/Stable-Entertainment-System/README.md

 ## Legal Notice

 This project is intended for research and educational purposes only.
 We **do not condone or support software piracy** of any kind.
 Any references to Super Mario World or other game ROMs are made strictly in the context of technical compatibility and emulator integration for reinforcement learning research.
 SES requires a legitimately-obtained ROM file for Super Mario World, or any other game you wish to automate.
 No ROM files are provided, and any ROM must be obtained on the user's own volition.
 It is your responsibility to ensure that you comply with all applicable local, national, and international copyright laws when obtaining ROM files for automation.
-This project **does not provide or distribute any copyrighted ROM files**, and we **stand strongly against piracy** in any form.
+This project **does not provide or distribute any copyrighted ROM files**, and we **stand strongly against piracy** in any form. **Do not commit ROM files to forks of this repository.**

 ## License